 - Accommodation: Single (subject to availability) or shared room in volunteer accommodation with access to a pool table and a bar

-- Food: 3 meals per day; light breakfast, sandwiches for lunch and a cooked evening meal.
-Volunteers take it in turns once a week preparing something from their own country
+- Food: 3 per day; light breakfast, sandwiches for lunch and a cooked evening meal.
+Volunteers take turns once a week preparing something from their own country.

-- Airport pickup and drop off at Belize City International Airport
+- Airport pickup: Airport pickup and drop off at Belize City International Airport

 - Training: Orientation and project induction provided

-- Excursion Planning: Staff can help to suggest weekend activities (activity price will be extra).
+- Excursion Planning: Staff can help to suggest weekend activities (extra fee may apply).
 Trips may include; canoeing through jungle, caves, tubing, visit Mayan ruins, hiking and horse riding

 What is not included